golobby/orm/README.md

   })
 }
 ```
-After this step we can start using ORM.
+After this step, we can start using ORM.
-### Fetching an entity from database
+### Fetching an entity from a database
-GolobbyORM makes it trivial to fetch entity from database using its primary key.
+GolobbyORM makes it trivial to fetch entities from a database using its primary key.
 ```go
 user, err := orm.Find[User](1)
 ```
-`orm.Find` is a generic function that takes a generic parameter that specifies the type of `Entity` we want to query and it's primary key value.
+`orm.Find` is a generic function that takes a generic parameter that specifies the type of `Entity` we want to query and its primary key value.
-You can also use custom queries to get entities from database.
+You can also use custom queries to get entities from the database.
 ```go

 user, err := orm.Query[User]().Where("id", 1).First()
 user, err := orm.Query[User]().WherePK(1).First()
 ```
-GolobbyORM contains a powerful query builder which you can use to build `Select`, `Update` and `Delete` queries, but if you want to write a raw sql query you can.
+GolobbyORM contains a powerful query builder, which you can use to build `Select`, `Update`, and `Delete` queries, but if you want to write a raw SQL query, you can.
 ```go
 users, err := orm.QueryRaw[User](`SELECT * FROM users`)
 ```

 ### Saving entities or Insert/Update
-GolobbyORM makes it easy to persist an `Entity` to the database using `Save` method, it's an UPSERT method, if the primary key field is not zero inside entity
+GolobbyORM makes it easy to persist an `Entity` to the database using `Save` method, it's an UPSERT method, if the primary key field is not zero inside the entity
-it will go for update query, otherwise it goes for insert.
+it will go for an update query; otherwise, it goes for the insert.
 ```go
 // this will insert entity into the table err := orm.Save(&User{Name: "Amirreza"}) // INSERT INTO users (name) VALUES (?) , "Amirreza"